-A single gram of moringa powder can deliver twice as much protein as a serving of yogurt, four times as much vitamin A as carrots, three times as much potassium as bananas, four times as much calcium as milk and seven times as much vitamin C as oranges!
+A single gram of moringa powder can deliver twice as much protein as a serving of yogurt, four times as much vitamin A as carrots, three times as much potassium as bananas, four times as much calcium as milk and fresh moringa leaves have seven times as much vitamin C as oranges!
 In order to consume a gram of moringa powder in capsule form, you would need to consume several capsules at a time, every day.
 This can be costly, uncomfortable, and also turn into a sort of chore.

 Now What?
 Moringa Recipes

 At Kuli Kuli we have heaps of recipes with moringa powder as the star ingredient.
 Whether you are sipping on an ice-cold moringa Arnold Palmer or making a vegetable moringa fried rice you are easily—and deliciously—adding the boost of antioxidants, vitamins and minerals to your diet.